Skip to content

 pass

-# Agent builds an elaborate joke across multiple calls
+# Agent builds an elaborate joke across multiple calls (state is managed internally)

-punchline = workshop_joke("Deliver the punchline!", state=state)
+punchline = workshop_joke("Deliver the punchline!")

 print(f"{setup}\n{buildup}\n{punchline}")